What color grapes can be used to make white wine?

 - Adding RCGM (Rectified Concentrated Grape Must - raises alcohol in final wine because more sugar is made available for yeasts to turn into alcohol)

 - Removing water (concentrates sugars - which can lead to higher alcohol in final wine - and concentrates tannins, acids, flavor compounds, and any faults, too)

 Which acid is typically used to acidify a wine?

 What is the most common must adjustment made to white grapes from warm/hot climates?

-What is chaptalisation?
+What is the difference between enrichment and chaptalisation?

 Why do most winemakers avoid skin contact on their white wines

 To reduce the risk of oxidation and the extraction of unwanted flavors.

 Why would some winemakers keep white wine juice in contact with the grape skins?

 Because skin contact increases flavor intensity and texture.